mugglmenzel/dynamodbmigrator/README.md

 =================

 The DynamoDB Migrator tool is an elegant and quick implementation of a migration tool for DynamoDB tables (API v2) between AWS accounts.
+The DynamoDB Migrator uses the AWS Java SDK 1.4.2.

 Usage
 -----